 One incredible woodpecker fact has to do with the way their skulls and brains are built.
 Because woodpeckers spend so much of their lives furiously tap-tap-tapping away at wood, they have to have special mechanisms to protect their brains from injury.
 Woodpeckers drum their beaks against wood 500-600 times per day, but don’t seem to get concussions, headaches, or permanent brain injury.
 Scientists are currently studying just how woodpeckers achieve this.
 The answer could advance medical science to help protect future human brains too.

 10. Baby Woodpeckers Are Helpless

-When it comes time to lay her eggs, mother woodpeckers choose a nice tree hole high off the ground.
+When it comes time to lay their eggs, mother woodpeckers choose a nice tree hole high off the ground.
 The eggs incubate for up to two weeks.
 Then, tiny, helpless, underdeveloped baby woodpeckers emerge, ready for feeding.
 Baby woodpeckers are altricial, which means they can’t do anything for themselves for the first 20-30 days of life.
 Some species of birds, like chickens and ducks, have precocial chicks that can walk and feed themselves within hours of birth.
 But not the woodpecker.
-Like songbirds chicks, woodpecker chicks are completely dependent on their mothers for at least three weeks.
+Like songbird chicks, woodpecker chicks are completely dependent on their mothers for at least three weeks.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.